-Our customer base includes direct customers, original equipment manufacturers (OEMs) and distributors.
-For fiscal years 2020 and 2019, the Company had two customers that comprised 30% and 29% of net sales, respectively.
+Our customer base includes direct customers, OEMs and distributors.
+For fiscal years 2021 and 2020, the Company had two customers that comprised 28% and 30% of net sales, respectively.
 Both of these customers are distributors.

 These customers, like our other customers, purchase our products from time to time through purchase orders.
 We do not have any agreements that obligate our customers to purchase products in the future from us.
 Our agreements with our distributor customers do not prohibit them from purchasing or offering products or services that compete with ours.